 Depart the USA on a flight to Quito, Ecuador.
-Enjoy a free evening to experience this amazing city on our own.
+Enjoy a free evening to experience this amazing city on your own.

 After breakfast, enjoy a guided tour of Quito.
-The first city to be named a UNESCO World Heritage Site in 1978, Quito boasts a historic center and centuries-old landmarks dating back 500 years.
-Visit “Mitad del Mundo” and the Equator Monument, which stands at 0 degrees and feel what it’s like to be standing in the middle of the world.
-During the included city tour, see a bull fighting ring and gilded Spanish colonial church.
-This evening, enjoy the city on our own.
+The first city to be named a UNESCO World Heritage Site in 1978, Quito boasts a historic center and centuries-old landmarks, dating back 500 years.
+Visit ‘Mitad del Mundo’ and the Equator Monument, which stands at 0 degrees, and feel what it’s like to be standing in the middle of the world.
+During the included city tour, see a bull fighting ring and the gilded Spanish colonial church.
+This evening, enjoy the city on your own.
 Meals: B, L

-We start our day with a wet landing on the volcanic black beach at Urbina Bay.
-Search for shells and other organisms.
+Start your day with a wet landing on the beach at Urbina Bay.
 In 1954, a volcano uplifted the coral reef, leaving marine skeletons that tell of its ancient past.
 Look for Darwin’s finches, land iguanas and the Galápagos cotton flower in bloom.
-Outstanding snorkeling awaits you in the crystal clear waters, showcasing fascinating marine life.
+Outstanding snorkeling awaits in the crystal clear waters, showcasing fascinating marine life.
 Amazing views of the Alcedo Volcano, which spewed an unusual combination of rhyolite and basalt lava, stands as a powerful backdrop and reminder of nature’s power.

-This afternoon, we visit Tagus Cove and learn about the eruption of the five volcanoes that created the largest island.
-Admire the red and white mangroves and Flightless Cormorants and Galápagos Penguins.
-Great blue herons, pelicans and brown noddies come to roost, looking for food.
-Watch as the sea turtles lay their eggs and nest.
+This afternoon, visit Tagus Cove – a wellknown hideout and deep-water anchorage in the days of pirates.
+It was also one of the few sites visited by Charles Darwin and the HMS Beagle in 1835.
+Admire the red and white mangroves and Galápagos penguins.
+Great blue herons, pelicans and brown noddy-terns come to roost, looking for food.
+Snorkel along the submerged wall with turtles, native fish and penguins.
 Meals: B, L, D

 Day 8 Guayaquil / USA

-Bid a fond farewell to Ecuador and its Galápagos Islands and re- turn home filled with so many fond memories of the life enriching experiences of our small ship adventure.
+Bid a fond farewell to Ecuador and its Galápagos Islands and return home filled with so many fond memories of the life enriching experiences of your small ship adventure.
 Meal: B